5th Grade Philosophy

 Social Studies – In Social Studies, students study U.S. History with an emphasis Westward Expansion.
 Also included are Comparative Cultures, US Government and Economics and European Exploration and its effects.
 The curriculum incorporates inquiry and engaging trips throughout the year.

-Other Activities – All fifth graders have STEAM, visual art, music, physical education, drama, and dance.
-In addition, fifth graders participate in Disney in Schools for enrichment and will create and perform a show at the end of the year.
+Other Activities – All fifth graders have STEAM, makerspace time, visual art, music, physical education, drama, and dance.
+In addition, fifth graders participate in an end of year production for enrichment and will create and perform in a school performance.
 The day incorporates many opportunities for movement during transitions and recess.